anjalisilva/TestingPackage/README.md

 Provide a paragraph clearly indicating the name of the author of the package, contributions from the author and contributions from other packages/sources for each function.
 Remember your individual contributions to the package are important.
-E.g.,

-The author of the package is Anjali Silva.
+E.g., <br> <br> The author of the package is Anjali Silva.
 The *InfCriteriaCalculation* function makes use of map function from `mclust` R package to generate information criteria values.
 The Integrated Complete Likelihood (ICL) values are calculated using a function written by the author.
 The `stats` R package is used for generating multinomially distributed